-Which nickel companies made gains in 2019?
-Here, the Investing News Network looks at the top nickel stocks of the year.
+Which nickel companies have made gains in 2020?
+The Investing News Network looks at the top nickel stocks of the year.

-As expected, some nickel companies have done exceptionally well this year, with their share prices seeing major increases over the course of the 12 month period.
+Despite the market volatility, some nickel-focused companies have done well this year, with their share prices seeing major increases over the course of the year so far.

-Below, the Investing News Network profiles the top three nickel stocks of the year on the TSX and TSXV.
-All year-to-date and share price information was obtained on December 13, 2019, from TradingView, and all companies listed had market caps above C$10 million at that time.
+Below, the Investing News Network profiles the three top nickel stocks with year-to-date gains on the TSX and TSXV.
+All year-to-date and share price information was obtained on December 10, 2020, from TradingView, and all top nickel stocks listed had market caps above C$10 million at that time.

 2. Talon Metals (TSX:TLO)

 Current share price: C$0.34; year-to-date gain: 126.67 percent

 Talon Metals is focused on producing nickel responsibly for the EV industry.
 The company’s high-grade Tamarack nickel-copper-cobalt project is located in Minnesota, US; it is comprised of the Tamarack North project and the Tamarack South project.

 Talon started the year with an exploration program at Tamarack, releasing an updated PEA in March, which increased the overall tonnage and mine life compared to the initial assessment.
 The same month, the company released its 2019 results, posting a net loss for the year.

 In May, Talon published drill results from its winter program, and also reported a net loss for the first quarter of 2020.
 In June, the company said it had intersected its highest nickel and copper grades to date.